Phillip-a-richmond/GenomeAnalysisModule/README.md

 > The course will be designed in a flexible format, adaptable for teaching online, or in person, or a combination of both.

 ### Prerequisites
+Setting up the working environment (Video 1, 10 min).
++ Content
+  + Installing necessary software (see below)
+  + Connecting to the cluster
+  + Making a workspace
++ Slides:
++ Video:
++ Worksheet:

 #### Software Installs
 + For mac/linux users, only need native terminal which comes with the operating system.
 You can access it in the Applications section for Mac users.
 You also need to have X windows installed [Link](https://www.xquartz.org/)